Complexity Classes for Online Problems with and without Predictions: Paging and

-In Paging, we have a \emph{universe}, $U$, of pages, and a \emph{cache}, $C$, of a fixed size, $k$.
+In Paging, we have a \emph{universe}, $U$, of $N$ pages, and a \emph{cache} with room for $k < N$ memory pages.
 An instance of Paging is a sequence $r = \langle r_1,r_2,\ldots,r_n\rangle$ of requests, where each request holds a page $p \in U$.
-If $p$ is already contained in $C$, called a \emph{hit}, we are done.
-If $p$ is not contained in $C$, called a \emph{miss}, then an algorithm has to place $p$ in $C$, either by evicting a page from $C$ to make room for $p$, or by placing $p$ in an empty spot, if one exists.
-The cost of the algorithm the number of misses, and the goal is to minimize cost.
+If $p$ is not in cache (a \emph{fault}), an algorithm has to place $p$ in cache, either by evicting a page from cache to make room for $p$, or by placing $p$ in an empty slot in the cache, if one exists.
+The cost of the algorithm is the number of faults.
+In the following, we assume that the cache is empty at the beginning of the sequence; this affects the analysis by at most an additive constant $k$.

-There is a polynomial time optimal offline Paging algorithm, $\LFD$, which first fills up its cache and then, when there is a page miss, always evicts the page from cache whose next request is furthest in the future~\cite{B66}.
-Further, it is well-known that no deterministic online Paging algorithm has a competitive ratio better than $k$~\cite{ST85,BE98}.
+There is a polynomial time optimal offline Paging algorithm, $\LFD$, which first fills up its cache and then, when there is a page fault, always evicts the page from cache whose next request is furthest in the future~\cite{B66}.
+Further, it is well-known that no deterministic online Paging algorithm has a competitive ratio better than $k$~\cite{BE98,ST85}.

-In the following, we assume that the cache is full at the beginning of the sequence; this affects the analysis by at most a constant additive constant $k$.